-Treatment will begin Wednesday, July 21.
-After initial treatment is completed, the affected area will be retreated in 5-7 days, and then again 5-7 days after the second treatment.
+Treatment began Wednesday, July 21.
+After initial treatment was completed, the affected area was retreated in 5-7 days, and then again 5-7 days after the second treatment.
 The treatments will occur only in the areas will the algae is present.

 It is evident that this algae is blue-green algae, and no matter what stage the algae is in, the treatment would be the same.
 Testing would prolong the ability to treat this immediately.